 Re-Installing WordPress

-Then I went to the section to reinstall the WordPress.
-This allowed me to set the user id, password, email etc.,
+This also allowed me to set the user id, password, email etc.,

 The important issue was to select the correct subfolder.
 As I was installing a blog under an existing but separate domain name, I had to create the subfolder with the correct name – the name of the blog.